Inside the Dubai Desert Conservation Reserve (DDCR)

 |---|---|---|---|

 The oryx is the headline species.
 The reserve's unfenced herd ranges across the dunes and ghaf woodland, with morning sightings tracking the herd's overnight grazing line.
 A ranger briefing before the drive sets expectations on what the herd has been doing in the previous 72 hours.
-Photographers chasing the wildcat should book the pre-dawn rangered drive and accept that 19 trips out of 20 deliver no wildcat at all.
+Photographers chasing the wildcat should book the pre-dawn rangered drive and accept that a sighting stays rare even then.

 The DDCR on camera